yellobyte/ESP32-Webradio-PlusDLNA/README.md

 ## :relaxed: Postscript:

 Maybe this project can inspire one or two owners of old HiFi equipment to give their devices a second chance instead of tossing them into the scrap metal container.
-I spent a lot of time and efforts doing this project and wouldn't want to miss a second of it for I had lots of fun and learned much as well.
+I spent a lot of time and efforts doing this project and wouldn't want to miss a second of it for I had plenty of fun and learned many things as well.

 If you have questions, miss some information or have suggestions, feel free to create an issue or contact me.
-However, my response times might be slow.
+However, my response time might be slow at times.